kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 {{% capture overview %}}
 An issue that comes up rather frequently for new installations of Kubernetes is that a `Service` is not working properly.
-You've run your `Deployment` and created a `Service`, but you get no response when you try to access it.
+You've run your `Pods` through a `Deployment` (or other workload controller) and created a `Service`, but you get no response when you try to access it.
 This document will hopefully help you to figure out what's going wrong.

 {{% /capture %}}